E.1 Stimulus & response

 Include:

-use in dim light versus bright light
+• use in dim light versus bright light

-one type sensitive to all visible wavelengths versus three types sensitive to red, blue and green light
+• one type sensitive to all visible wavelengths versus three types sensitive to red, blue and green light

-passage of impulses from a group of rod cells to a single nerve fibre in the optic nerve versus passage from a single cone cell to a single nerve fibre.
+• passage of impulses from a group of rod cells to a single nerve fibre in the optic nerve versus passage from a single cone cell to a single nerve fibre.

-less sensitive to light, therefore used in bright light
+sensitive to low light, therefore used in dim light | less sensitive to light, therefore used in bright light |

-there are three types of cones: one is sensitive to red light, one is sensitive to blue light, and one is sensitive to green light
+there is only one type of rod and it is sensitive of all wavelengths of light | there are three types of cones: one is sensitive to red light, one is sensitive to blue light, and one is sensitive to green light |

-a single cone cell passes an impulse to a single nerve fibre in the optic nerve
+groups of rod cells pass impulses to a single nerve fibre in the optic nerve | a single cone cell passes an impulse to a single nerve fibre in the optic nerve |

 E.2.5 Explain the processing of visual stimuli, including edge enhancement and contralateral processing.